19th – 27th October 2019 – Places Available / 17-25th October 2020 – Places Available

-Since 2013, we have been supporting this great little charity and over that time the teams on our trips have help fund the building of the new orphanage, the purchase of a jeep and a scooter, furniture and kitchen equipment and of course food and essential supplies.
+Since 2013, we have been supporting this great little charity and over that time the teams on our trips have helped fund the building of the new orphanage, the purchase of a jeep and a scooter, furniture and kitchen equipment and of course food and essential supplies.
+In 2019, we will be funding the further development of the top floor of the building to give the children and dry place to play and study.

-This charity has seen such an massive transformation over the past three years from its humble beginnings and have fully deserved our support due to the joy the children give back to the people who have visited and return year after year.
+This charity has seen such a massive transformation over the past three years from its humble beginnings and has fully deserved our support due to the joy the children give back to the people who have visited and returned year after year.

 To find out if this project is one to get involved in, just read the testimonials on the home page from people on past trips and decide for yourself.